mnemnion/loon/clua.md

 The reason we `unpack(...)` rather than assigning the arguments directly, is to provide a consistent semantics for function calls.
 My instinct is that this will make macros easier to write.

-I need to get my story straight around multiple return values, aren't inherently Lispy.
+I need to get my story straight around multiple return values, which aren't inherently Lispy.
 It's too easy in that context to return some collection, such as, I dunno.
 A list?

 The answer is probably some destructuring syntax such as `(let { [a,b,c] : (multi-return) })`, that creates a vector and proceeds never to use it.
 This we most likely leave out of the generated code, which makes locals in the expected fashion.
+If we want to `let` into a vector, that looks like `(let vector : (vec (multi-return)))`.
+I'd like to write `let` as a macro, and one that doesn't use `drop!` (which passes bog Lua to the compiler).
+That means a regular syntax is needed, that `let` emits on expansion.

 In Clua, our let looks a little different: